darknoahh/auto-collector-dashboard/README.md

 # Keen IO Auto-Collector Dashboard 📉📊📈

-An instant analytics dashboard for Keen IO projects using the [Auto-Collector](https://keen.io/docs/streams/web-auto-collection/?source=glitch).
+An instant analytics dashboard for Keen IO projects using the web [Auto-Collector](https://keen.io/docs/streams/web-auto-collection/?s=gh_ac_dash).

-This dashboard is built using the existing event data models, so you don't have to!
+This dashboard comes pre-populated with charts based on the standard event data model used by the web [Auto-Collector](https://keen.io/docs/streams/web-auto-collection/?s=gh_ac_dash).

 You can clone the project to make it your own in Glitch with your own Keen IO data here: